agraef/raptor7/README.md

 #### Hercules DJ Control

 [Hercules](https://www.hercules.com) offers an entire series of DJ controllers which can be used with Raptor.
-The driver has been tested with the Inpulse 200 MK2 and Inpulse 500.
+The driver has been tested with the Inpulse 200 MK2 and the Inpulse 500.
 True to the nature of this very interesting class of devices, the Raptor implementation supports two separate decks and offers some fancy performance controls that are not available on the other control surfaces.
 It also sports a lot of useful device feedback if you connect the controller to Pd's second MIDI output port.

 Note that you need to assign *deck numbers* to each Raptor instance to enable the 2-deck functionality, which can be done in the init subpatch.
 A working example can be found in the raptors2.pd patch included in the distribution.
-There's a fairly comprehensive overview in the comment section at the beginning of the accompanying MIDI map in data/djcontrol.map, so please make sure to read those notes for further setup and usage instructions.
+There's a fairly comprehensive overview in the comment section at the beginning of the accompanying MIDI map in *data/djcontrol.map*, so please make sure to read those notes for further setup and usage instructions.

 ## Quirks and Limitations